 The SLIPFENCE is specifically designed for homeowners who want a warm and private wood fence, with the Stability and Endurance of an Aluminum Fence...
 AND...
 Simple to install.

-When planning your Horizontal SLIPFENCE installation, make sure to map out your fence posts exactly 8 feet apart from the center of each post to the center of the next post.
+When planning your Horizontal SLIPFENCE installation, make sure to map out your fence posts exactly 6 feet between posts.

 Dig 8" diameter post holes 36” to 48” deep and fill the bottom with a few inches gravel if required… (colder climates may require a deeper post-hole).

 Insert the Square Aluminum post into the hole and ensure that the post is at least 76” from the ground to the top of the post for a 6 foot fence.

 Then pour concrete into the hole around the post to set, …and while the concrete is still wet, lay a 6 foot board on the ground to make sure you have the proper spacing between your posts.
 Hold Post level on both X and Y Axis and make sure there is at least, (76” for a 6’ high fence), from ground to the top of post while concrete is drying.
 This helps eliminate trimming posts after fence is complete.